LeeAnnEditor/o365hq/blog/Teams and Power Platform.md

 +++
-title = "Teams and Power Platform" description = "Microsoft Teams has built in features, enabling employees to customize their own workspaces.
+title = "Teams and Power Platform" description = "Microsoft Teams has built-in features enabling employees to customize their own workspaces.
 Over the past two years, this customized experience has grown dramatically.
-Organizations can now build their own applications and integrate them seamlessly into their teams within Microsoft Teams platform." date = 2020-02-27
+Organizations can now build their own applications and integrate them seamlessly into their teams within the Microsoft Teams platform." date = 2020-02-27

 [taxonomies]